gjbastidas/ArgoCD-and-ArgoWorflows-on-Kubernetes/README.md

 ```

 ## Create volume
-This is to be passed around containers as workspace
+This is to be passed around containers as workspace.
 ```
 kubectl create -f wf/local-volume.yaml
 ```